-Section 406. - Duration Withdrawal By Members
+Section 406 - Withdrawal by Members

-Any Member may withdraw from the Authority by 90-day written notification to all of the Members.
-The effective date of the withdrawal, unless rescinded, will be 30 days from the date of the notification letter.
-Section 407. - Admission of New Members
+Any Member may withdraw from the Authority by written notification to all of the Members.
+The effective date of the withdrawal, unless rescinded, will be 30 days from the date of receipt of the notification letter by the Executive Director.

+Section 407 - Admission of New Members

-(A) Application Process
+(A) Application Process --

-(1) The interested entity must meet the eligibility requirements referenced in Section 402(A).

-(2) The applicant must submit a written request for admission that clearly explains how the entity meets the eligibility requirements.

-(3) The application letter must be received at least 60 days prior to a regularly scheduled Members meeting.
+- (1) The interested entity must meet the eligibility requirement referenced in Section 402(A). - (2) The applicant must submit a written request for admission that clearly explains how the entity meets the eligibility requirement.
+The application letter must be received at least 60 days prior to a semi-annual Members meeting.
+Applications will only be considered at the semi-annual winter or summer Members' meetings.

-(B) Members Decision Process
+(B) Members Decision Process --

-(1) The application letter and any corresponding materials will initially be reviewed by the Members Advisory Group at the first regularly scheduled monthly meeting following receipt of the letter.
+- (1) The application letter and any corresponding materials will initially be reviewed by the Members Advisory Group at the first regularly scheduled monthly meeting following receipt of the letter. - (2) If it is determined further information is needed, the Members

-(2) If it is determined further information is needed, the Members Advisory Group may request that information from the applying entity.
+Advisory Group may request that information from the applying entity.

-(3) If it is determined by the Members Advisory Group that the applicant meets the eligibility requirements as referenced in Section 402(A), the application will be forwarded to the Members for their consideration at the next regularly scheduled Members Meeting.

-(4) The Members will review the request and will take action to either deny or grant admission.
-If there objections to the application, they must be explained.

-(5) The applicant will be notified of the Members decision within ten business days of the date of the meeting.
+- (3) When it is determined by the Members Advisory Group the application is complete, the application will be forwarded to the Members for their consideration at the next regularly scheduled Members Meeting. - (4) The Members will review the request and will take action to either deny, grant admission, or table the application.
+If there are objections to the application, they must be explained. - (5) The applicant will be notified of the Members' action within ten business days of the date of the meeting.